 Sentiment analysis is a powerful application of deep machine learning.
 Models determine the emotional tone behind a piece of text, whether it’s positive, negative, or neutral.
 This is especially useful for understanding customer feedback, social media posts, reviews, or survey responses at scale.

-Unlike traditional methods that rely on simple keyword matching, deep machine learning models can understand context, sarcasm, and subtle emotional cues in language.
+Unlike traditional methods that rely on simple keyword matching, deep learning machine models can understand context, sarcasm, and subtle emotional cues in language.
 This leads to much more accurate insights.

 Industry example: